TimGrt/Ansible-Best-Practices/.github/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for taking the time to contributing to the *Ansible Best Practice Guide*!
+Thank you for taking the time to contribute to the *Ansible Best Practice Guide*!

 ## Pull Request Guidelines